-Having the right number of employees to provide outstanding customer service and respond to the state's transportation needs, especially during emergency situations, is an important part of MoDOT's efforts to use resources wisely.
-MoDOT has reduced the number of salaried employees since 2008, and has fallen below its targeted employment level of 5,106 salaried employees.
+Having the right size staff to provide outstanding customer service and respond to the state's transportation needs, especially during emergency situations, is an important part of MoDOT's efforts to use resources wisely.
+Due to projected funding shortfalls, MoDOT has reduced the number of salaried employees since 2008, and has fallen below its targeted employment level of 5,106 salaried employees.
 MoDOT has made some progress and continues the challenging task of reaching its targeted employment level.

-During fiscal year 2014, FTE levels for salaried employment, temporary employment, and overtime increased compared to fiscal year 2013.
-FTEs from overtime have increased due to the amount of snow and ice experienced this past winter.
-There were approximately 160,000 more overtime hours, or the equivalent of 77 more FTEs, spent on snow and ice removal than what was required last year.
-FTEs for temporary employment have increased due to continued use of temporary employees to assist in seasonal maintenance activities and emergency response functions such as snow and ice removal.
-FTEs expended for salaried employment have increased as the department continues to staff full-time positions in areas where it remains below targeted staffing levels.
+Through the first three quarters of fiscal year 2014, FTE levels for overtime increased compared to the same time last year due to winter weather and flooding events.
+Due to the amount of snow and ice experienced this past winter, there were 160,860 more overtime hours, or the equivalent of 77 more FTEs, spent on snow and ice removal than what was required for the same period last year.
+FTEs for temporary employment have decreased because some seasonal maintenance workers were hired to full-time maintenance positions.
+These conversions to full-time salaried positions, as well as the hiring of other salaried employees needed to reach targeted staffing levels, resulted in an increase in FTEs expended for salaried employment compared to last year at this time.